sarahksu7/2024-GP-08/README.md

 ### 2️⃣ Set Up the Database
-Initialize the database for the project (if applicable): flask db init flask db migrate flask db upgrade
+Initialize the database for the project : flask db init flask db migrate flask db upgrade